22 Top-Rated Beaches in California

 Facilities at Capitola Beach include public restrooms and outdoor showers.
 During the high season, lifeguards survey the beach.

-There is also a fishing pier in the Capitola Bay.
+There is also a fishing pier in the bay.
 Fishing bait, gear, and boats, as well as paddleboards and kayaks can be rented from shops at the wharf.

 12. Coronado Central Beach, San Diego

 Coronado Central Beach is on an island in San Diego Bay, and it's one beach that is truly eye-catching.
-The fine white sand has a high mica content, which makes it more reflective than sand at other beaches.
-The brightness of the soft sand is enhanced by this effect, making it great for selfies.
-The effect was one of the reasons the beach was used as the setting and for some of the filming of the movie Some Like It Hot with Marilyn Monroe.
+The soft, fine white sand has a high mica content, which makes it more reflective than sand at other beaches.

 Like most Southern California beaches, this long stretch of sandy shoreline has mild waters that are suitable for swimming, boogie boarding, and surfing.
 The beach has public restrooms and showers.
 During the high season, lifeguards are on duty.